 Through Many Challenges and Many Opportunities: An Expanded Worldview after One Year of Field Research on Indigenous People’s Culture

-Ms. Noriko Karube studies “racial”, ethnic, and cultural issues in the U.S. by researching hula, the indigenous culture of Hawaii.
-She has previously conducted research on hula in Hawaii, but since she wanted to know how migrants to the mainland transmitted their traditional culture, she conducted her fieldwork in California, where many people including native Hawaiians migrated.
+Ms. Noriko Karube studied America’s racial, ethnic, and cultural issues by researching hula, the indigenous culture of Hawaii.
+She previously conducted research on hula in Hawaii, but since she wanted to know how migrants to the mainland transmitted their traditional culture.
+Therefore, as a next step as a Fulbrighter, she conducted her fieldwork in California, which is inhabited by many Hawaiian transplants.

-Ms. Karube selected the Kumu Hula Association of Northern California as her research informant.
-The Association was established in the 1970s, when indigenous people’s culture was neither appreciated nor understood yet, to create a place and provide opportunities where Hawaiian tradition and culture can be preserved and enjoyed.
-“I wanted to study an organization that has a long history so that I could learn how some principles of culture have been passed down in this changing time,” Ms. Karube recalls.
+Ms. Karube selected the Kumu Hula Association of Northern California as the subject of her research.
+The Association was established in the 1970s, a period when indigenous people’s culture was niether appreciated nor was it understood, to create a place where Hawaiian tradition and culture can be preserved and enjoyed.
+“I wanted to study an organization that has a long a history so that I could understand how the things were preserved and passed to us in this changing times,” Ms. Karube recalls.

-Ms. Karube was particularly impressed by the Hawaiian May Day Festival event, on a scale of 10,000 participants, held annually in May by the Association.
-During the event, the President was suddenly taken ill and could not fully participate.
-Hence, Ms. Karube was able to help with the event along with the President's family members.
-She says, “Other Japanese Fulbrighters from my grant period came to the event to visit me.
-It was very uplifting for me to get together and introduce them to my informants during the event.”
+Ms. Karube was particularly impressed by the Hawaiian event, on a scale of 10,000 participants, held annually in May by the Association.
+At the time of her stay in the household, the president was suddenly taken ill and could not participate in the event.
+Hence, Ms. Karube helped conduct the event along with the president's family members.
+She says, “The other Japanese Fulbrighters from my grant period attended.
+It was very encouraging for me to have them meet the group I was studying.”